AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Put another way: Chain B's history is confirmed *not only* by new Chain B blocks, *but also* by Chain E blocks.
 Since Chain B nodes *know* they have the blocks that Chain E knows about, there's no data-availability concern here.

+**Important:** Soon, these confirmations will have real and useful meaning.
+Under the right conditions, an appropriate configuration of *PoW reflection* results in an increase in the *rate* that confirmations are acquired.
+This is the first hint of $\frac{1}{O(c)}$ confirmation time.

-At this point, if an attacker was to publish an alternate, better Chain B history, then Chain B nodes would reorganize around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in Chain E (so Chain E would reorganize just as Chain B nodes do).
+At this point, if an attacker was to publish an alternate, better Chain B history, then Chain B nodes would reorganize around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in Chain E and causing a reorganization there, too.
+Currently, this configuration does not add any security to Chain B.

 Could we use Chain B's knowledge *that it's own history is reflected in Chain E* to *prevent* such an attack?